jq/PatriciaTrie/README.md

 This will add a string to the PatriciaTrie:

-`curl localhost:8666/ -d key="some string"`
+`curl localhost:8666/ -d s="some string"`

-You can `PUT` multiple strings at once by specifying the `key` parameter multiple times:
+You can `PUT` multiple strings at once by specifying the `s` parameter multiple times:

-`curl localhost:8666/ -d key="some string" -d key="some other string"`
+`curl localhost:8666/ -d s="some string" -d s="some other string"`

-The server will spit out some JSON telling you what prefixes it extracted for each `key` you sent it.
+The server will spit out some JSON telling you what prefixes it extracted for each `s` you sent it.

     {
          "some string": [